bluescarni/site_source/content/coding/overloading_overloaded.rst

 * we are also avoiding surprises with implicit conversions: the example above shows how the implementation is based on exact type matching - use with an ``int`` argument will result in a compilation error, even if ``int`` instances are implicitly convertible to floating-point types;
-* the technique is non-intrusive: user-defined types are not required to derive from a common base class or to implement specific methods in order to be usable by our generic ``cos()`` function.
+* the technique is nonintrusive: user-defined types are not required to derive from a common base class or to implement specific methods in order to be usable by our generic ``cos()`` function.
   They will only need to provide an additional specialisation of the implementation functor;
 * the technique is SFINAE-friendly: in case the ``cos_impl`` specialisation is missing, the ``cos()`` function